MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-application-design.md

 # Application design

-Both functional application requirements and non-functional requirements, such as those surrounding high-availability and performance, are critical to inform key design decisions for a mission-critical application design.
+Both functional application requirements and non-functional requirements are critical to inform key design decisions for a mission-critical application design.
 However, these requirements should be examined alongside key cloud application design patterns to ensure aspirations are fully achieved.
 This article explores the important application design patterns for building a highly reliable application on Azure.

 > [!IMPORTANT]
 > This article is part of the [Azure Well-Architected mission-critical workload](index.yml) series.
 If you aren't familiar with this series, we recommend you start with [What is a mission-critical workload?](mission-critical-overview.md#what-is-a-mission-critical-workload).